iam28th/bandcampdl/README.md

 ### Requirements

-- Python (written in 3.8.5, probably should work in other versions)
+- Python (written in 3.8.5, probably should work in other versions).
+Nothing else is requiered.

 Currently works only with "album" links, e.g. https://fief.bandcamp.com/album/v